NadavKahlon/fontRecognition-22928/README.md

 # fontRecognition-22928
-A program for recognizing fonts in text appearing in everyday photos - my final project in a Computer Vision course I took in Fall 2022 in The Open University of Israel.
+A program for recognizing fonts in text appearing in everyday photos - my final project in a Computer Vision course I took in Fall 2022 at The Open University of Israel.

 The training data for this project can be found [here](https://drive.google.com/drive/folders/1jzHYpTwywUYA53nMGHVROSuVO14hEueq?usp=sharing).
 Since I've opened a github account a few months after the semester was already over, I couldn't find the unlabeled test set to upload here.